drcpu/chromebook/README.md

 ### ChromeOS Recovery
 To completely remove Linux created by chrx, it is necessary to perform a full recovery as a powerwash only deletes user data.
 (The parition that was created after the resize would not be affected by a powerwash.)
 Google provides a Chrome Application that can be downloaded from the Chrome Web Store called [Chromebook Recovery Utility](https://chrome.google.com/webstore/detail/chromebook-recovery-utili/jndclpdbaamdhonoechobihbbiimdgai), which will be used to create the recovery media with a USB drive or SD/microSD card.
 For the ASUS C213NA Chromebook, an 8GB USB drive was used to create the recovery media.

+1. To perform the recovery, make sure that the Chromebook is off.
+2. Insert the recovery media (USB drive of SD/microSD card).
+3. Press **ESC-Refresh-Power** 3-key combination to boot into recovery mode.

+After the verification, the recovery process will start.
+This entire process will take a few minutes to complete.

 ### Other Useful Links:
 * [Mr.Chromebox Firmware Script](https://mrchromebox.tech/#fwscript)